-Project Kofi is a culturally specific, school and home-based program developed to increase the positive functioning of African-American youth.
+Kofi Services are culturally specific, school and home-based programs developed to increase the positive functioning of African-American youth.
 “Kofi” is derived from a word meaning “child of growth” in Akan Asente, a Ghanaian dialect.
 Kofi’s desired outcomes are to provide cultural affirmation, mentorship and role modeling, improve behaviors in the classroom and at home, improve academic performance and attendance and increase parental involvement in the child’s education.

 The primary purpose of the program is to increase and/or support the positive functioning of young African-American youth in the home, school, and community.
 This positive functioning is intended to foster social/emotional well-being, a sense of confidence, competence, and cultural consciousness.
 To achieve this purpose, the program provides:

 - Mental health student support experiences (i.e., anger management, conflict resolution, problem solving decision making, communication, and therapeutic leisure/recreation)